graniticio/granitic/doc/ref/log-format.md

 The OS user that starts your application must have file system permissions sufficient to create and append any log file you specify.
 The log file is created with the permissions `0600`

+### Buffering

+Writing to logs files is buffered and asynchronous - your code does not block while log lines are being written to a file, _unless_ the buffer is full.
+This could happen if your application is very busy or if the log file is located on particularly slow storage.
+The size of this buffer is controlled with the configuration path `LogWriting.File.BufferSize` (default `50`).

 ### Log rotation

 Granitic does not currently have any built-in log rotation capability.
-It _should_ be compatible with third-party log rotation tools, but this is not fully tested.
+It is compatible with tools like `logrotate` as long as the tool is configured to _truncate_ files, rather than move and recreate them.

 ## Log message prefixes